-Traditionally, the Tri-State Trek is a three-day, three-state bike ride that begins in Boston, MA
+Traditionally, the Tri-State Trek is a two-day, three-state bike ride that

-and picnic on the banks of the Long Island Sound.
+through back roads and ocean side.
 Year after year, riders, crew, and volunteers return to visit their

-“Trek Family” and new faces share their story and join the fight.
-To accommodate
+“Trek Family” and new faces share their stories and join the fight.

 Who can participate in the Tri-State Trek?

 Anyone and everyone!
 Whether you are an experienced cyclist signing up for the full ride or a fierce